-The Dairy Barn's Summer Art Camp Program consists of 8 weeks of art programming run non-consecutively over the summer.
+The Dairy Barn's Summer Art Camp Program consists of 8 (9 this year, but typically 8) weeks of art programming run non-consecutively over the summer.
 Each week consists of an AM session theme (class from 9:15am-12:00pm) and a PM session theme (class from 1:15pm-4:00pm).
 The sessions are separated by an hour break for lunch and recess for those campers who stay for a full day.
 Some families will select to participate in a half day, while others may choose the whole day.